cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 <HighlightBox type="info">

-For example **in ibc-go**, one can create a new channel using the Interchain account programmatically by sending a new `MsgChannelOpenInit` message, like:
+For example, **in ibc-go** one can create a new channel using the Interchain account programmatically by sending a new `MsgChannelOpenInit` message, like:

 ```go
 msg := channeltypes.NewMsgChannelOpenInit(